-When engineering and/or administrative controls are insufficient to maintain workplace exposures within the 0.5 f/cc REG, the use of appropriate respiratory protection, pursuant to the requirements of OSHA Standards 29 CFR 1910.134 and 29 CFR 1926.103, is recommended.
+When engineering and/or administrative controls are insufficient to maintain workplace concentrations within the 0.5 f/cc REG, the use of appropriate respiratory protection, pursuant to the requirements of OSHA Standards 29 CFR 1910.134 and 29 CFR 1926.103, is recommended.
 The following information is provided as an example of appropriate respiratory protection for aluminosilicate fibers.
-The evaluation of workplace hazards and the identification of appropriate respiratory protection is best performed, on a case-by-case basis, by a qualified Industrial Hygienist.
-MANUFACTURER'S RESPIRATORY PROTECTION RECOMMENDATIONS WHEN HANDLING RCF PRODUCTS Respirable Airborne Fiber Concentration Respirator Recommendation 1 Not yet determined but expected to be below 5.0 f/cc based on operation Half-face, air-purifying respirator equipped with a NIOSH-certified P100 particulate filter cartridge.
-"Reliably" less than 0.5 f/cc See recommendation below for individual worker requests.
-0.5 f/cc - 5.0 f/cc Half-face, air-purifying respirator equipped with a NIOSH - certified P100 particulate filter cartridge.
-5.0 f/cc - 25 f/cc Full-facepiece, air-purifying respirator equipped with a NIOSH - certified P100 particulate filter cartridge or PAPR.
-Greater than 25 f/cc PAPR with tight-fitting full facepiece or a supplied air respirator in continuous flow mode.
-When individual workers request respiratory protection as a matter of personal comfort or choice and exposures are "reliably" below 0.5 f/cc (8-hr.,TWA) A NIOSH-certified respirator, such as a disposable particulate respirator or respirators with filter cartridges rated N95 or better.
-1 Note: The P100 recommendation is a conservative default choice; in some cases, solid arguments can be made that other respirator types (e.g., N95, R99, etc.) may be suitable for some tasks or work environments.
+The evaluation of workplace hazards and the identification of appropriate respiratory protection is best performed, on a case by case basis, by a qualified Industrial Hygienist.
+MANUFACTURER'S RESPIRATORY PROTECTION RECOMMENDATIONS WHEN HANDLING RCF PRODUCTS Respirable Airborne Fiber Concentration (levels are 8-hr. time-weighted averages) Respirator Recommendation [†] Not yet determined but expected to be below 5.0 f/cc based on operation Half-face, air purifying respirator equipped with a NIOSH certified P100 particulate filter cartridge "Reliably" less than 0.5 f/cc Optional 0.5 f/cc to 5.0 f/cc Half-face, air purifying respirator equipped with a NIOSH certified P100 particulate filter cartridge 5.0 f/cc to 25 f/cc Full-facepiece, air purifying respirator equipped with a NIOSH certified P100 particulate filter cartridge or PAPR Greater than 25 f/cc PAPR with tight-fitting full facepiece or a supplied air respirator in continuous flow mode When individual workers request respiratory protection as a matter of personal comfort or choice where exposures are "reliably" below 0.5 f/cc A NIOSH certified respirator, such as a disposable particulate respirator, or respirators with filter cartridges rated N95 or better [†]The P100 recommendation is a conservative default choice; in some case, solid arguments can be made that other respirator types (e.g., N95, R99, etc.) may be suitable for some tasks or work environments.
 The P100 recommendation is not designed to limit informed choices, provided that respiratory protection decisions comply with 29 CFR 1910.134.
 Other Information: